 You simply load the card from your bank before your trip and use the card to either pay for things or pull cash from the ATM.

-Using something like Visa or MasterCard can work sometimes, but it’s still not universally accepted throughout China (or even in most of China).
+Using something like Visa or MasterCard can work sometimes, but it’s still not universally accepted throughout China.
 Most major hotels, restaurants and stores will accept your credit card, but you’ll want to have cash handy for taxis, souvenirs, and those snacks you’ll find along the street.

 Other Things to Consider Before Traveling to China